-- 3.4.6.1 The interpretation of whether "the ball would have hit the wicket" in clause 36.1.5 shall refer to the position of the ball as it either hits or passes the wicket, in relation to the Wicket Zone. - 3.4.6.2 The Wicket Zone is defined as a two dimensional area whose boundaries are the outside of the outer stumps, the base of the stumps and the top of the stumps.

-3.4.6.3 The ball-tracking technology shall report whether the ball would have hit the wicket with reference to the following three categories:
+- 3.4.6.1 The interpretation of whether "the ball would have hit the wicket" in clause 36.1.5 shall refer to position of the ball as it either hits or passes the wicket, in relation to the Wicket Zone. - 3.4.6.2 The Wicket Zone is defined as a two dimensional area whose boundaries are the the actual outline of the whole wicket from the base to the top of the stumps, which includes the outline of the bails as they protrude above the top of the stumps. - 3.4.6.3 The ball-tracking technology shall report whether the ball would have hit the wicket with reference to the following three categories: